 Billy Griffin is a New York City based artist who received his BFA from New York University/Tisch School Of The Arts.
 Billy's performing credits include the Broadway/1st National Tour productions of Mary Poppins, Young Frankenstein, and White Christmas, as well as Jeff Amsden's A Few Good Men Dancin’, The Electric Company on PBS, and the video game 'Dance on Broadway' for Nintendo Wii.
 As a director/choreographer Billy has created work for Waldameer Park, The Miss America Organization, The National YoungArts Foundation, Fleet Week at South Street Seaport, The Neighborhood Playhouse and NYU.
 Associate/assistant credits include working with Andy Blankenbuehler on Only Gold, Joshua Bergasse on episodes of NBC’s SMASH, Marlo Hunter on My Life Is A Musical at Bay Street Theater/Duke on 42nd, and Al Blackstone on Broadway Backwards, BC Beat, the new musical Crazy In Love, and most recently Freddie Falls In Love at the Pershing Square Signature Center, and the Fire Island Dance Festival.
 Billy also travels the country setting choreography for many dance studios and serves as an adjudicator and master class teacher for various conventions and competitions.

-Casie Goshow, aka B-Girl 'Tynee' is hip hop choreographer and break dancer, who has been teaching both hip hop and break dancing for over the last 10 years around the country.
-She is originally from a small town in Pennsylvania and went to live in New York City after college, before making the move to Los Angeles.
-She has worked in the commercial entertainment industry working a variety of jobs as she pursues her dreams.
-Casie has worked side by side with various artists and organizations such as Chris Brown, Lil John, Psy, French Montana, Beats Superbowl Commercial, the NBA, Adidas and was a Las Vegas Season 12 Street Finalist on So You Think You Can Dance?
+Casie "Tynee" Goshow is a hip hop choreographer and break dancer, who has been teaching both hip hop and break dancing for the past 12 years around the country.
+She is originally from Harleysville, PA and went to college at Penn State University.
+At Penn State she became President of the hip hop dance club, R.A.M.
+Squad.
+While there, she trained extensively in popping, locking, and breakin’.
+Casie helped elevate the annual all-styles/b-boy battle at Penn State called, “Rhythm Spotlight.”
+She was, also, on staff for Penn State’s continuing education program as a hip hop dance educator and brought many well-known dancers in the industry to host workshops on campus for students to gain more knowledge into the commercial dance world.
+Since graduating with her Bachelor’s Degree, has lived in both New York City and Los Angeles to continue her training, work in the commercial dance industry and pursue her dreams.
+Casie has worked side by side with various artists and organizations such as Karmin, TT The Artist, Chris Porter, Chris Brown, Lil John, PSY, French Montana, Beats Headphones, the NBA, Adidas and was a Las Vegas Season 12 Street Finalist on So You Think You Can Dance?
 Currently she is touring around the country teaching kids of all ages at studios, conventions and competitions.
+Casie has worked for Excel In Motion, Joffrey Ballet's Summer of Hip Hop Intensive NYC/LA/Las Vegas, Shake the Ground, Alvin Ailey, Legacy Dance Championships, Turn It Up, Headliners Dance Championships, In The Groove, EQUINOX and more over the years.
+She has started her own mentorship program in NYC, where she now resides, and she personally mentors eight young dancers in street and commercial dance.
 Casie owns her own clothing line, Goshow Yourself, which was created in response to the bullying occurring around the country.
-She wanted a clothing line that inspired people of all ages and walks of life to have the courage and confidence to be themselves
+She wanted a clothing line that inspired people of all ages and walks of life to have the courage and confidence to be themselves (www.goshowyourself.com).

 Charmaine Hunter began her formal dance training at the Hartford Ballet School.
 Charmaine moved to New York City to study with Arthur Mitchell, Artistic Director of the Dance Theatre of Harlem while continuing her formal education at the Professional Children's School.
 She rose through the ranks quickly eventually becoming principal dancer and one of the company's leading ballerinas.
 Among the highlights of Charmaine's career are command performances for European royalty and historic engagement at London's Royal Opera House.
 She also performed for luminaries such as Quincy Jones, Bill Cosby, Oprah Winfrey, Nelson Mandela, Cicely Tyson, President and Mrs. Clinton, President and Mrs. Bush, Mr. and Mrs. Colin Powell, just to name a few.
 Ms. Hunter eventually relocated to Las Vegas Nevada to work in Casting with the Cirque du Soleil.
 She was also invited to teach on the production of A New Day at the Coliseum in Caesars Palace, which featured Celine Dion.
 While in Vegas, she Co- founded the Las Vegas Contemporary Dance Theater with dancer Bernard Gaddis formerly of Alvin Ailey American Dance Theater.
 LVCDT is a multi-cultural institution that attracts professional dancers and students from around the world.
 Charmaine later accepted a full-time faculty position with Texas Ballet Theater.
 She directs the Professional Division and teaches in the Academy of Texas Ballet Theater in Fort Worth, Texas under the guidance and leadership of Ben Stevenson O.B.E.
 Artistic Director of Texas Ballet Theater and Director Emeritus of Houston Ballet.